darktable-org/dtdocs/content/module-reference/utility-modules/shared/collect-images.md

 ## preferences

-In presets menu the preferences... entry allows you to tweak the behavior of the collect module.
+The "preferences..." option in the presets menu allows you to adjust the behavior of the collect module as follows:

-do not set the 'uncategorized' for tag
+do not set the 'uncategorized' for tags
-: By default an entry 'uncategorized' groups only one level tags (default on).
+: Do not set the 'uncategorized' category for tags that do not have children (default off).

 tag case sensitivity
-: If sensitive the tags of different case are shown (default insensitive).
+: Set whether tags should be case sensitive or not -- without the `sqlite` ICU extension this will only apply to the 26 latin letters (default insensitive).

 number of folder levels to show in lists
 : The number of folder levels to show in film roll names, starting from the right (default 1).